 Playing table tennis is a great way to socialise and bond with other people.
 The social outlet is a chance for the young and seniors to meet people and build new relationships.

-Mental Health Benefits of Table Tennis Game for Seniors and Youngsters
+Mental Health and Social Benefits of Ping Pong Game for Seniors and Youngsters